Memory disorder: Prevention

+Treatment

+Memory loss can't be treated unless it is caused by a reversible condition.
+The treatment is greatly dependent on the primary cause of the condition.
+When memory loss is a symptom of a more severe disease, it may be reversed as soon as the underlying condition is identified and cured.
+Memory loss due to aging cannot be cured, but the symptoms may be improved by following the prevention measures.

+Treating mild cases of memory loss may consist of herbal medications or a change in lifestyle.
+The other dietary supplements along with good quality and long sleep and avoiding potential risk factors may also improve the general status of the patient.

+Family support plays an important role in treating memory loss.
+Family members are usually encouraged to take special orientation classes on how to cope with their sick relatives and how to help them improve their condition.

+Pathology

+The memory is affected by the damage that may occur in the different parts of the brain such as medial temporal lobe, hippocampus, cortex and frontal lobes.
+Injuring any of these areas may lead to specific disruptions in the processes of acquiring and restoring memory.
+For instance, damage to the medial temporal lobe and hippocampus can devastate the ability to acquire new declarative memory whereas damage to the storage areas in cortex can disrupt retrieval of old memories and interfere with acquisition of new memories.

 In alphabetical order

+Acquired brain injury (ABI)

+Acquired brain injury (ABI) is brain damage caused by events after birth, rather than as part of a genetic or congenital disorder such as fetal alcohol syndrome, perinatal illness or perinatal hypoxia.

 Agnosia

 Agnosia is the inability to recognize certain objects, persons or sounds.
 Agnosia is typically caused by damage to the brain (most commonly in the occipital or parietal lobes) or from a neurological disorder.
 Treatments vary depending on the location and cause of the damage.
 Recovery is possible depending on the severity of the disorder and the severity of the damage to the brain.
 Many more specific types of agnosia diagnoses exist, including: associative visual agnosia, astereognosis, auditory agnosia, auditory verbal agnosia, prosopagnosia, simultanagnosia, topographical disorientation, visual agnosia etc.

 Alzheimer's disease

 Alzheimer's disease (AD) is a progressive, degenerative and fatal brain disease, in which cell to cell connections in the brain are lost.
 Alzheimer's disease is the most common form of dementia.
 Globally approximately 1–5% of the population is affected by Alzheimer's disease.
 Women are disproportionately affected by Alzheimer's disease.
 The evidence suggests that women with AD display more severe cognitive impairment relative to age-matched males with AD, as well as a more rapid rate of cognitive decline.